 ~ Perttu Ojansuu, Co-Founder and CEO of Happeo

 Company intranet software now incorporates search engines, user profiles, blogs, mobile apps with notifications, and events planning within their infrastructure.
 The most successful corporate intranet examples are compatible with already existing applications that provide a needed service, or they create their own version of this service that works within the larger intranet structure.

 We are no longer looking at using outdated company intranet software that are frequently overlooked by employees.
 Instead we see interactive, social, efficient, and familiar ways of working and sharing ideas to excite the new age of employees.

 Successful intranet software keep employees coming back on a daily basis to check up on tasks and stay on top of their jobs.
 High employee activity allows for a smooth, company-wide intranet adoption.

 6 essential elements of an intranet

-A recent study shows that there are 5 trends in challenges that employees have while working with their intranet.
+A recent study shows that there are 5 trends in challenges that employees have while working with their intranet software.
 43% of employees don't share files with colleagues because they struggle to find them on time.
 Only 30% of employees know how to request information from other teams.
 25% of workers know where or how to find their company's corporate brochure.
 29% of workers know how to submit an idea via the intranet and only 50% of employees know how to book a vacation or submit an IT request.

 Here are 6 essential features that you need to look for in an intranet software: